hotwax/oms-documentation/user-manuals/inventory/transfer-order/transfer-order-receiving.md

+---
+description: >-
+  How to receive transfer order in HotWax
+---

 # Introduction

 HotWax Commerce’s Inventory Receiving App empowers stock associates to efficiently receive ASN, Purchase Orders, and Returns and update the inventory count in the HotWax Commerce Order Management System.